Coleraines13/atlas-unity-virtual-reality/README.md

 2. Color Contrast: Ensure sufficient color contrast for UI elements to aid users with color vision deficiencies.

 3. Controller Vibration Feedback: Implement controller vibration feedback for better interaction feedback, aiding users with hearing impairments.

+Avatar motion and interaction

+1. Text-to-Speech (TTS): Integrate TTS functionality using Unity's Text-to-Speech API or third-party plugins to provide audio descriptions of the VR environment and interactions.

+2. Color Contrast: Ensure sufficient color contrast for UI elements by using high-contrast color schemes and avoiding color combinations that may be difficult to distinguish for users with color vision deficiencies.

+3. Controller Vibration Feedback: Implement controller vibration feedback for better interaction feedback, especially useful for users with hearing impairments.
+Utilize Unity's Input System to detect user inputs and trigger controller vibrations accordingly.

+Physics implementation

+1. Rigidbody Dynamics: Utilize Unity's Rigidbody component to simulate physics interactions within the VR environment.
+Attach Rigidbody components to interactive objects that require physics simulations.

+2. Collision Detection: Implement collision detection using Unity's Collider components to detect interactions between virtual objects and the VR user or other objects within the scene.

+3. Force and Torque: Apply forces and torques to objects based on user interactions to create realistic physics simulations.
+Use Unity's physics API to apply forces dynamically based on user actions, such as grabbing and throwing objects.